 In order to get this apartment I had to get rid of my desk and sell two of my monitors and my PC speakers.
 As a novel writer, blogger, PC gamer and web developer it was very frustrating going from three monitors to one and I seriously over estimated my ability to cope with that and to work on a desk the size of a chopping board.

 I’m quite a clever guy (if I do say so myself), this is largely due to the years of learning new things and absorbing information wherever possible.
 My goal is to continue on this path and increase my educational input as much as possible.

 Attend at least two college courses

-This one is pretty much in the bag to be honest, I’ve already started an intermediate creative writing course and when this finishes, I plan to do the advanced as well.
+This one is pretty much in the bag to be honest, I’ve already started an intermedia creative writing course and when this finishes, I plan to do the advanced course as well.
 I may even fit a third course in if I have the time.